ePages-de/epages-devportal/_posts/2017/2017-03-02-creating-a-sales-analytics-app-with-ruby-on-rails.md

 Join us on our next blog post, where we will talk about the issues we encountered during the development and how everything was about get more complex than we expected.

-Thanks for reading and keep coding! {% emoji blush %}
+Thanks for reading and keep coding! 😳